CorrelAid/hugo-website/README.md

 sudo apt-get install hugo
 ```

 ### 1.2 Clone Directory

 ```
 git clone https://github.com/CorrelAid/hugo-website.git
 ```

 ## 2. Development :keyboard:

-`hugo server -D`
+Hugo provides a development server that enables _hot-reload_.
+The folder is watched by hugo and as soon as you change a file the website is automatically reloaded.

+1. Open your favorite CLI and direct to the folder of your web application.
+2. Use `hugo server -D` to start the development server.
+The `-D` flag is important to indicate that drafts are also shown.
+3. Use CTRL + C to shutdown the server.

 ## 3. Deployment :computer:

 1. Run `hugo`.
-2. Copy the content of the `public` directory to the webserver.
+2. Copy the complete content of the `public` directory to the web server.